-Ever since the renowned auction house Christie's auctioned the digital

-	artwork "Everydays: The first 5000 days" off to an anonymous buyer for

-	69 million dollars on March 11, 2021, a wider audience has also become

-	aware of the future implications of using non-fungible tokens (NFTs).

-	This is because the auctioned work of art was not an actual physical

-	object, but merely a digital signature.
+Ever since the renowned auction house Christie's auctioned the digital artwork "Everydays: The first 5000 days" off to an anonymous buyer for USD 69 million on March 11, 2021, a wider audience has also become aware of the future implications of using non-fungible tokens (NFTs).
+This is because the auctioned work of art was not an actual physical object, but merely a digital signature.

-	Until now, creators of virtual art have always faced the difficulty that

-	their efforts could easily be reproduced by third parties without the

-	creator being able to prove the originality of the original signature.
+Until now, creators of virtual art have always faced the difficulty that their efforts could easily be reproduced by third parties without the creator being able to prove the originality of the original signature.
 The use of NFTs now seems to have resolved this problem.
-This is not the

-	only reason why this technology has been attracting growing interest

-	since the beginning of 2021.
-The limits of the possible uses here are

-	far from being exhausted.
-However, this brings forth a number of legal

-	questions to which the answers have also not yet been conclusively
+This is not the only reason why this technology has been attracting growing interest since the beginning of 2021.
+The limits of the possible uses here are far from being exhausted.
+However, this brings forth a number of legal questions to which the answers have also not yet been conclusively clarified.

-	clarified.

 Similar to cryptocurrencies, NFTs are also based on blockchain technology.
 This is a continuously expandable chain of datasets (blocks).
 Unlike datasets in a cloud, these are stored decentrally on many different computers and each contains its own value (hash), the value of the previous block.
 If the hash of a block in the chain were to be changed, the chain would thus break.
 Since the chain is stored on many different computers, an altered chain would be noticed as manipulation.
 This approach makes the blockchain tamper-resistant.
 It is therefore particularly suitable for storing data in a tamper-proof manner.